aholyoke/mountebank-python/README.md

 Predicates define which stub matches when a stub matches it uses its next response

+Run `mb` to start mountebank

 In python:
   1. Define your imposters (example given in mountebank.py)
   2. Initialize a microservice object
   3. Make requests to it

 Example usage in mountebank.py